What is CBD - Beginner's Guide

 Unlike THC, CBD is able to stimulate a special type of receptor known as the vanilloid receptors (TRPV1).
 This receptor is used in the body to stimulate pain and regulate body temperature.

 Additionally, CBD modulates both the CB1 and CB2 receptors in the endocannabinoid system.
-These receptors play a key role in the regulation of pain in the spinal cord and the brain .
+These receptors play a key role in the regulation of the efficacy of CBD oil for pain in the spinal cord and the brain .

 CBD has been shown to be effective for treating different types of pain including nerve pain, inflammatory pain, and cancer-related pain [8, 9].